Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

+Pair 1 is correctly matched.
 The British Indian Association was established in October 1851.
-The President of the first committee of this organization was Raja Radhakanta Deb, while Debendranath Tagore was its secretary.
+The President of the first committee of this organisation was Raja Radhakanta Deb, while Debendranath Tagore was its secretary.
 The newspaper of this society was Hindu patriot which adopted a strongly critical political tone.
 It was formed by the amalgamation of the Landholders?
 Society and the Bengal British India Society.

-The Indian National Association, also known as the Indian Association, was the first avowed nationalist organization founded in British India by Surendranath Banerjee and Ananda Mohan Bose in 1876.
+Pair 3 is correctly matched.
+The Indian National Association, also known as the Indian Association, was the first avowed nationalist organisation founded in British India by Surendranath Banerjee and Ananda Mohan Bose in 1876.
 The objectives of this Association were "promoting by every legitimate means the political, intellectual and material advancement of the people".

 QUESTION 100